Refining the nonlinear modelling of primordial oscillatory features: Introduction

 Building on the foundations laid in Ref.~\cite{Blas:2015qsi}, which introduced time-sliced perturbation theory (TSPT) as a novel approach to nonlinear perturbation theory, this paper applies the method to new scenarios and refines existing calculations by incorporating additional contributions that are typically neglected.
 One of the key strengths of TSPT, as highlighted in Ref.~\cite{Blas:2016sfa}, is its ability to resum long wavelength perturbations that can cause large corrections to the power spectrum in the presence of oscillations.
 This IR resummation technique has been successfully applied to both biased tracers and redshift space distortions, yielding results in good agreement with numerical simulations; see Refs.~\cite{Ivanov:2018gjr,Ivanov:2019pdj,Ivanov:2019hqk,Nishimichi:2020tvu,Ivanov:2020ril,Chudaykin:2020ghx}.
-By applying these techniques to scenarios with primordial oscillatory features, we extend previous applications and aim to gain a more detailed understanding of how such features propagate through the nonlinear regime, potentially revealing new signatures for detection in current and future survey of galaxies.
-This will be timely crucial to constrain primordial features with full-shape clustering analysis from stage-IV spectroscopic galaxy surveys such as DESI \cite{DESI:2024mwx} and {\em Euclid}~\cite{Euclid:2023shr,Euclid:2024yrr}.
+By applying these techniques to scenarios with primordial oscillatory features, we extend previous applications and calculate more accurate nonlinear templates, potentially useful in current and future survey of galaxies.
+This will be timely crucial to constrain primordial features with spectroscopic galaxy clustering analysis from stage-IV spectroscopic galaxy surveys such as DESI \cite{DESI:2024mwx} and {\em Euclid}~\cite{Euclid:2023shr,Euclid:2024yrr}.

 We structure the paper as follows.
 After this introduction, in~\cref{sec:review_1} we review the basic technicalities and main results of the TSPT formalism.
 In~\cref{sec:osc_features}, we specify the main formalism to the addition of primordial oscillatory features, reproducing the results already obtained in the literature and extending them taking into account novel contributions.
 Finally in~\cref{sec:cola_sims} we compare our analytical results with N-body simulations using the COLA method.
 We draw our conclusions in~\cref{sec:conclusions}.